 - Photo ID - Your medical insurance information and pharmacy card. - A list of medications you are presently taking (prescriptions, supplements, and over the counter) and what time, how many you are taking, and the last time you took them. - A change of clothes.
-Choose clothes that are easy to get on and off.
 We recommend shorts or loose-fitting sweatpants or flannel pajama pants, underwear and T-shirt. - Walking shoes, preferably without laces.
 For safety reasons, do not bring flip flops. - Glasses and/or contact lenses, hearing aids and/or dentures (we are not responsible for your personal items). - Personal hygiene items (toothbrush/paste, deodorant, brush/comb). - CPAP machine if you use one at home for sleep apnea. - If you are bringing a cell phone or laptop with power/charging cords, please label the cords with your name and phone number.
 The hospital is not responsible for personal items.